TMHSDigital/TMHSDigital/README.md

   <p>At TM Hospitality Strategies, we offer a range of consulting services to help businesses in the hospitality industry thrive.
 Our expertise spans from operational optimization to digital transformation, ensuring that your business not only survives but excels in a competitive market.</p>

-  ## Our Services
+  ## __Our Services__

   #### _Operational Optimization_
-  - **Menu Engineering**: Improve your menu design and offerings to maximize profitability.
+    Menu Engineering: Improve your menu design and offerings to maximize profitability.
-  - **Staff Training**: Enhance team efficiency with customized training programs.
+    Staff Training: Enhance team efficiency with customized training programs.
-  - **Cost Control**: Implement effective cost management strategies to boost your bottom line.
+    Cost Control: Implement effective cost management strategies to boost your bottom line.

   #### _Digital Transformation_
-  - **E-commerce Solutions**: Develop and optimize your online store for increased sales.
+    E-commerce Solutions: Develop and optimize your online store for increased sales.
-  - **Website Development**: Create a robust online presence with a professional website.
+    Website Development: Create a robust online presence with a professional website.
-  - **SEO & Marketing**: Improve your online visibility and attract more customers with targeted marketing strategies.
+    SEO & Marketing: Improve your online visibility and attract more customers with targeted marketing strategies.

   #### _Technology Integration_
-  - **POS Systems**: Integrate modern POS systems to streamline operations.
+    POS Systems: Integrate modern POS systems to streamline operations.
-  - **Data Analytics**: Utilize data analytics to make informed business decisions.
+    Data Analytics: Utilize data analytics to make informed business decisions.
-  - **API Integration**: Seamlessly connect different systems for a unified operation.
+    API Integration: Seamlessly connect different systems for a unified operation.

 ---